The Legend of Zelda: Oracle of Seasons (2001) – 4NERDS Master Game Page

 PlatformGame Boy Color

-Later VersionsNintendo 3DS Virtual Console, Nintendo Switch Online (Game Boy)
+Later VersionsNintendo 3DS Virtual Console, Nintendo Switch Online Game Boy library

 GenreAction-adventure